zalando-incubator/stackset-controller/cmd/e2e/README.md

 1. `E2E_NAMESPACE` is the namespace where the tests should be run.
 2. `CLUSTER_DOMAIN` is the DNS domain managed in which ingresses should be created
-3. `CLUSTER_DOMAIN_INTERNAL` is the internal DNS domain managed in which ingresses should be created
 4. `CONTROLLER_ID` is set so that all stacks are only managed by the controller being currently tested.
 5. `KUBECONFIG` with the path to the kubeconfig file